15 months after graduating

 Take a look at these websites for inspiration:

-snapshot of what some of the University of Plymouth’s education graduates told us they were doing 15 months after graduation.
+Below is a snapshot of what some of the University of Plymouth’s education graduates told us they were doing 15 months after graduation.
 For some graduates, these jobs serve as ‘stepping-stones’ to professional posts by providing relevant workplace experience.

 - ABA Tutor